hantsy/code-challenges/README.md

 # Code Challenges in ...

 In the past years, I am always trying to update myself to the cutting-edge technologies.
-I have planed a lot of  learning paths or coding journeys  to archive a new point.
-I also tried to participate some programs in Twitter hashtags, such as [#100DaysofCode](https://twitter.com/search?q=%23100DaysOfCode) to track my work.
-Finally I found most of them didn't work as expected due to the disturb by the little things in my life.
-I hope this repository will record some of my learning paths in the future.
+I defined a lot of learning paths or coding journeys to archive the purpose.
+I also tried to participate into some programs in Twitter hashtags, such as [#100DaysofCode](https://twitter.com/search?q=%23100DaysOfCode) to track my work.
+Finally I found most of them didn't work as expected due to the progress disturbed by some uncertain things in my life.

+Personally I hope this repository will record some of my learning results in the future.

-I created this repository not for showing you how to learn something or teaching you some new things.
-It is just my toys, it is code for fun.
-I will not follow the rules of any campaigns, in the other word, I will add the work at my pace and follow my mind,  and there is NO deadlines or limitations like completing a real world project.
+This repository is not for showing you how to learn something or teaching you some new things.
+It is just my toys, it is truely coding for fun.
+I will not follow the rules of any campaigns.
+In another words, I will add the work at my pace.
+There is no deadlines or limitations like delivering a real world project.

+## Transaction Analyzer

 The *Transaction Analyzer* application is use for loading transaction records from an existing CSV files and generating statistics report after analyzing the loaded data.

-## Requirements
+### Requirements

 Given a CSV file contains some transaction records from a financial system, design an application to analyze the data in the CSV file and generate a statistics report.